YuriiPrystai/rsschool-cv/cv.md

 ### Education
 - School (2005-2016)
-- National university Lviv Polytechnic , Institute of Computer Science and Information Technology, , Department of Information Systems and Networks (2016-2020).
+- National University Lviv Polytechnic , Institute of Computer Science and Information Technology, , Department of Information Systems and Networks (2016-2020).
-- Ivano frankivsk national university of oil and gas ( magistracy 2020-).
+- Ivano-Frankivsk National University of oil and gas ( magistracy 2020-).
 Currently a 5th year student.

 ### Languages
 - Ukrainian is the native language